senthilkumarm1901/MyCourseWorkNotes/microsoft_pytorch_course/README.md

 ```

 - Initialize all layers in `__init__` module
-- Build a 3-layer NN with flattened `28*28` image as input
+- Build a 3-layer NN with
+    - flattened `28*28` image as input,
-- 2 hidden layers will have 512 neurons each
+    - 2 hidden layers will have 512 neurons each and
-- The third layer will have 10 neurons each corresponding to the number of classes
+    - the third layer will have 10 neurons each corresponding to the number of classes

 ```python
 class NeuralNetwork(nn.Module):